 Organized as a half-empty space for contemplation, the installation invites the viewer to witness a frozen catastrophe.
 Outwardly abstract, it has a documentary nature.
 The key element, the glass sculptures, are exact casts of the body parts of people with osteogenesis imperfecta.
 Their shape and texture with traces of impact on the skin (glass surface) retain the results of internal transformations that have occurred.
 The impacts themselves and the events preceding them remain invisible to the viewer.
 Communication with them is made through photographs and fragments of phrases that record past events or feelings of the future.

-This project was realized in collaboration with the nonprofit charitable organization
+This project was made in collaboration with the nonprofit charitable organization

 'Hrupkie Ludi' helping people with osteogenesis imperfecta.